pantheon-systems/WordPress/wp-content/plugins/product-import-export-for-woo/readme.txt

 Yes.
 You can import or export product images along with other details

+= Which is the best free CSV editor suggested? =

+LibreOffice.

 == Screenshots ==

 1. WooCommerce Product Import Screen